tomjn/WordPress-The-Right-Way/getting_started/README.md

 Here are a few options for setting up a local development environment.

+### Vagrant

+A popular way to setup a local development evironment is [Vagrant](http://www.vagrantup.com/).
+Vagrant is a command line tool to easily setup  development environments.
+With Vagrant it is possible to create any environment you like and configure it.

+For example you can define a setup for a Ubuntu environment with defined packages like GIT, PHP, and MySQL while another similiar setup uses a RedHat environment.

+Some smart people already created configurations for WordPress and offers them for free.
+Two popular WordPress Vagrant setups are discusses below.

-### VVV
+#### VVV

-Varying Vagrant Vagrants is a Vagrant setup started by 10up, that gives you a virtual machine with a full WordPress stack, and all the tools you need to work on Core and your own websites.
+[Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) is a Vagrant setup started by 10up, that gives you a virtual machine with a full WordPress stack, and all the tools you need to work on Core and your own websites.

 Available on every operating system and actively maintained and used by prominent WordPress agencies, this is the most flexible and portable methods of getting a consistent and reliable development environment up quickly.

 When installed, VVV will have a www subfolder containing all your sites for editing.

+#### VagrantPress

+Another WordPress devlepment environment which is setup on Vagrant is [VagrantPress](https://github.com/chad-thompson/vagrantpress).
+It is in some ways not as complex as VVV but offers a great setup to start developing locally.

+The main difference between VVV is that VagrantPress onyly sets up one local WordPress installation and does not alter the `hosts` file to forward a URL.

+While VVV is better if you want to work on WordPress' core VagrantPress good for any development which needs just one installation.

 ### MAMP, WAMP, & LAMP